Asymptotics as $s \to 0^+$ of the fractional perimeter on Riemannian manifolds: Extension to RCD spaces

+thus proving the upper bound in \eqref{Singular kernel bounds RCD}.
+For the lower bound it is enough to neglect $I_2$ and $I_3$ and apply the Gaussian estimate from below to $I_1$.

+\vsp Finally, the local uniform convergence $\mathcal{K}_s(x,\cdot)\to 0$ is apparent due to the local uniform convergence \eqref{unifconvatinf} of the heat kernel to zero and the other quantities involved. \end{proof}

-which equals $1$ by using stochastical completeness. \end{proof} With the next proposition we show that the heat density of a set, whenever it exists, is independent of the radius and also on the point if the $L^\infty-{\rm Liouville}$ property holds (analogue of Proposition \ref{kkk4}) \begin{proposition} Let $(X,d,\mu)$ be an ${\rm RCD}(K,\infty)$ space with $\mu(X)=\infty$ and let $E\subset M$ such that $\theta(E)$ exists, then
+With the next proposition, we show that the heat density of a set, whenever it exists, is independent of the radius and also on the point if the $L^\infty-{\rm Liouville}$ property holds, analogously to the case of manifolds. \begin{proposition} Let $(X,d,\mu)$ be an ${\rm RCD}(K,\infty)$ space with $\mu(X)= + \infty$, let $E\subset M$ be measurable and set